ElenaWilliams/Projects/Statistics/README.md

 In the dataset there are 794 observations (patients) and 6 characteristics:

-* Participant ID: --- ID attached to each of the participant of the study
+* Participant ID: - ID attached to each of the participant of the study
-* Diagnosis: --- sample included patients with psychiatric conditions like Bipolar disorder (BP),  Schizoaffective disorder (SZA), Schizophrenia (SZ), Major depressive disorder (MDD), Post-traumatic stress disorder (PTSD), Mood disorder (MOOD) and others.
+* Diagnosis: - sample included patients with psychiatric conditions like Bipolar disorder (BP),  Schizoaffective disorder (SZA), Schizophrenia (SZ), Major depressive disorder (MDD), Post-traumatic stress disorder (PTSD), Mood disorder (MOOD) and others.
-* Gender: --- male or female
+* Gender: - male or female
-* Age: --- age of the participants
+* Age: - age of the participants
-* Ethnicity: --- Caucasian, African American, Hispanic, Asian American, Mixed and Asian
+* Ethnicity: - sample contained patients whose ethnicity was Caucasian, African American, Hispanic, Asian American, Mixed and Asian
-* Pain Scale: --- reported pain level on a scale from 1 to 10
+* Pain Scale: - reported pain level on a scale from 1 to 10

 The main objective of this study is to explore the connections between pain levels and demographic data.